Michèle Marcotte

-Michèle Marcotte, Ph.D., is a pioneer in food processing research.
+Michèle Marcotte is a Canadian food scientist who is a pioneer in food processing research.
 As a federal scientist with Agriculture and Agri-Food Canada (AAFC), she created a new method of fruit dehydration which can also be applied to vegetables, meat, or fish known as osmotic dehydration.
 Collaboration with private industry led to the design, development, installation, and start-up of a custom build dried-cranberry production line that is unique to the world.
 Her research was recognized with several awards including one from the Canadian Society for Bioengineering.
 Marcotte is currently the Director of the Ottawa Research and Development Centre located at the Central Experimental Farm in Canada.

 Biography

 Marcotte completed a bachelor's degree in chemical engineering from Laval University in 1985.
 After completing her master's degree in food engineering at the University of Alberta in 1988, she began her career with Agriculture and Agri-Food Canada (AAFC) as a professional engineer at the Food Research and Development Centre located in St. Hyacinthe, Quebec.
 In 1999, Marcotte obtained her Ph.D. in food processing from McGill University where she studied the ohmic heating process of viscous liquids.